alienflip/zku.one-Course/week_6/README.md

 1. If you have a chance to meet with the people who built the above protocols what questions would you ask them?

 ```
+I would ask both parties why they decided not to use substrate at all in their solutions!
 ```